kampana/ng-metadata-migration/README.md

 Phonecat project with AngularJS 1.4, no webpack or npm, running with http-server: node .\node_modules\http-server\bin\http-server ./app -a localhost -p 8000

-Next phase: Webpack the JS files into a single bundle
+Phase 1 - Webpack the JS files into a single bundle

+Phase 2 - Add ng-metadata and start creating TS files

+Phase 3 - Using TS in legacy JS files

+Phase 4 - Converting all to TS

+Phase 5 - Bootstrapping Angular 5